-- Spot the Conflict Early On: As a leader, you need to be aware of your surrounding and be on your guard about any potential brewing of conflict or bad blood.
+- Spot the Conflict Early On: As a leader, you need to be aware of your surroundings and be on your guard about any potential brewing of conflict or bad blood.
 Once you find a dispute that may escalate, you can immediately address it there and then.

 - Have Specific Ground Rules Set In Stone: These rules should dictate certain etiquettes that need to be followed at all costs.
-Rules could be anything from respecting your team members, listening to each other with patience, not interrupting or passing any remarks in front of the team.
+Rules could be anything from respecting your team members, listening to each other with patience, and not interrupting or passing any remarks in front of the team.

 - Do not take sides: This is the worst thing a leader can do.
 It would help if you stayed on neutral grounds at all times.
 Your role is to address the conflict from each end and resolve it the best you can, with no party getting the upper hand.

 One of the best ways to resolve the conflict is through examples.
 Let me put some cases in perspective.

-One usually would encounter three basic types of conflicts as a boss.
+One usually encounters three basic types of conflicts as a boss.

 Conflict Type 1: Conflict with the Boss

 There is a situation where an employee has a bone to pick with the boss.
 And this type of clash usually arises when the person in authority has little to no faith in their skill and ability.
 This type of low trust from the boss induces a sense of frustration and disappointment that eventually erupts into a fight or an argument.

-Moreover, the bosses that engage in micromanagement and consistently place the employee under some form of criticism will face the employee’s wrath.
+Moreover, bosses that engage in micromanagement and consistently place the employee under some form of criticism will face the employee’s wrath.
 Another reason that can add to boss-employee conflict is being overlooked for justified promotion or lack of transparency from the management side.